Nexmo/nexmo-developer/_documentation/messages/code-snippets/send-whatsapp-template.md

 # Send a WhatsApp Template (MTM)

-In this Code Snippet you will see how to send a WhatsApp Template using the Messages API.
+In this code snippet you will see how to send a WhatsApp Template using the Messages API.

 > **IMPORTANT:** If a customer messages you, you have 24 hours to respond to the customer with a free form message.
 After this period you must use a template message (MTM).
 If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).